shaalinis46-arch/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Load the dataset and separate input features and output variable.
-2.
+2. Split the dataset into training and testing sets.
-3.
+3. Scale or normalize the features if necessary.
-4.
+4. Train the Logistic Regression model using the training data.

 ## Program:
 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by: shaalini.s
-RegisterNumber:
+RegisterNumber: 25017649
 */
 import numpy as np
 import pandas as pd